Hiccup246/jameswatt/README.md

     - This is mainly caused by the large amount of technology icons and could be fixed by refactoring them to use less html or to dynamically inject them after the initial render
-  - One warning about main image on mobile being one pixel off the correct aspect ratio
 - Look at placement of intro section water tank and maybe position higher on mobile devices